15 Jaw-Dropping Puerto Rico Beaches

 The island has deep, crystalline waters and its shores are protected by mighty mangroves.
-Kayaking, swimming and snorkeling are the main activities to do.
-There are no facilities on the island, which is one of the reasons that marine life is so rich around it.
+Kayaking, swimming and snorkeling are the main activities.
+There are no facilities on the island, which is one of the reasons that marine life around it is so rich.

 Only 200 people are allowed to visit each day, which keeps this paradisiacal island intact.

 Where to stay: Copamarina Beach Resort & Spa

 Location: Vieques Island